What is metatarsus adductus in children?

 hold the forefoot in place.
 These shoes are made without a curve in the bottom of

 Surgery.
-Your child may need surgery if he or she has very rigid or severe MTA.
-Surgery can
+Your child may need surgery if they have very rigid or severe MTA.
+Surgery can release

 in place as it heals.